-Located on Union Avenue, is comprised of three townhouse style buildings, housing a combined total of 188 students with 40, three story and eight, two story townhouses.
+Located on Union Avenue, is comprised of three apartment style buildings, housing a combined total of 188 students with 40, three story and eight, two story apartments.
 This living community provides housing for juniors and seniors.

-van den Eynden Hall (1928)
+van den Evnden Hall (1928)

 Located at 136 Hartshorn St. and formerly known as the Administration Annex, the building was named in 1990 in recognition of the late Howard and Kathryn van den Eynden of Shaker Heights, Ohio.
 The building was the gift of an anonymous donor in 1940.
 Prior to that time, it housed the Phi Kappa Tau fraternity, and from 1942-1962 it served as the college Student Union and a residence hall.
-The building now houses the Department of Sociology and Criminal Justice and the Ralph and Mary Regula Center for Public Service and Civic Engagement.
+The building now houses the Department of Social Sciences, and the Ralph and Mary Regula Center for Public Service and Civic Engagement.